Here, we take an in-depth look at the latest monitoring information for Croatia.

 In Croatia:

-- This topic is an important and emerging policy priority, with children’s online protection, digital empowerment, and digital participation partially covered in national/regional laws, regulations and policies.
+- This topic is being comprehensively addressed with children’s online protection, digital empowerment and digital participation incorporated into national/regional laws, regulations and policies.

 - There are separate, dedicated policies that address children and the digital environment (protection, empowerment, and participation).